-No Date Received Supportive/Not Supportive Response Summary Officer's Response Modification Identified 41 19 January 2021 Not Supportive called Business Plan that says "The RAF impacts the most underutilised golf holes on the course" Clearly whoever wrote this has never tried to book a Tee Slot at CPGC!
+No Date Received Supportive/Not Supportive Response Summary Officer's Response Modification Identified 41 19 January 2021 Not Supportive on the course" Clearly whoever wrote this has never tried to book a Tee Slot at CPGC!
 The three 9 hole courses are regularly grouped (weekly I think) into one 18 hole course and one 9 hole course combinations for patrons who wish to play 9 or 18 holes.
 I cannot see then how this statement is correct!
 Losing 9 holes from the course will advesley affect the golfing community and put more pressure on the remaining facility.
 The recent closure of Glen Iris GC and several years ago Burswood GC coupled with the loss of one third of the CPGC facility will make matters worse!
 This document is called a Business Plan, and although I live outside of the CoSP municipality, I find it astonishing that there is no indicative mention of operating costs, or ROI for ratepayers (CoSP loan of \$20m) and taxpayers (Federal and State Govt grants of ~\$40million!) to see that their dollars are being put to good use.
 Nor is there any cashflow statement of funds required for ongoing project management and project outcomes. e.g what will each stage of the project cost.
 I note that in the minutes of the Council meeting earlier that a revenue stream of only ~\$13,500 has been projected (at the feasibility stage, no detail given on how this has been derived) on a capital investment of \$80m - which is less than 0.02% ROI.
 Given that the margin of error on the cost estimate could be +/- at least 20%, then at best this would lead to a miniscule increase or decrease in ROI.
-CoSP may be better investing in something else to benefit ratepayers.
-The closure of multiple golf courses locally demonstrates the difficulties associated with long term financial viability.
-The Operational Feasibility Report identifies that mix of services provided by the RAF development with enhance and support the long-term viability of the Collier Park Golf Course.
+CoSP may be better investing in something else to benefit ratepayers. services provided by the RAF development with enhance and support the long-term viability of the Collier Park Golf Course.
 The RAF will provide additional services both for golfers and the broader community whilst maintaining 27 holes, albeit one nine of a shorter length (par31).
 The RAF Business Plan document is a statutory business plan that complies with the requirements of the Local Government Act.
 The Operational Feasibility Report demonstrates the facility will be financially self-sustaining.
 This includes covering capital repayments, operations, maintenance & replacement costs.
 The forecast is that the facility will reduce the rates burden not increase it.
 The proposal provides a net saving over the current financial demands for the overdue renewal of the existing facilities.
 The Operational Feasibility Report was Commercial in Confidence but the outcomes are detailed in the November 2020 Council Report.
-42 19 January 2021 Supportive The inclusions will be confirmed during detailed design.
-For future Stages 43 19 January 2021 Supportive for recreational activities like yoga, pilates, martial arts.
-It has great parking, has historical value and just needs renovating.
-There have been expressions of interest made by local groups.
+42 19 January 2021 Supportive I would particularly like for the RAF to have both a steam room (firstly) and a spa (secondly) adjacent to the Wellness Pool along with the sauna.
+Both should be significant business opportunities.
+I note that the Cockburn ARC has both with it's hydrotherapy centre, which is an adult only section of the facility.
+It is set up very well.
+I sometimes travel all the way to Cockburn to use it because there isn't anything like it near South Perth.
+The inclusions will be confirmed during detailed design.
+For future Stages 43 19 January 2021 Supportive interest made by local groups.
 The cost of this new build is massive yet existing The site was selected as the preferred location after an in depth study identified it as the most appropriate and financially viable location.
 Full details are available in the September 2019 Council report.